chivington/SIMPLEST-Neural-Network-Possible/README.md

 If you don't have CuPy installed on your system, the program will use NumPy (CPU) instead.
 The training will run much slower, but it will achieve the same results.

+"simplest-nn-oo.py" is just an object oriented version of "simplest-nn.py"

+They do the same thing and achieve the same performance.
+The OO version is just there if you'd like to see how to implement it in that way.

 Email john@discefasciendo.com with questions.

 [Video Demo](https://youtube.com/@discefasciendo/video) in my [AI Finance series](https://youtube.com/@discefasciendo/playlist)